warehouse types

 • Management of return processes

-In warehouse design, the physical and chemical characteristics of the product are as determining as the business model.
+In warehouse design, the product’s physical and chemical characteristics are at least as decisive as the business model.

 Dry Warehouses